Travel Management Planning is just one step towards complete wilderness. Let me show you how.

 “In recent years, new roads, both within and surrounding publicly-owned land, particularly National Forests, have increased access into bear habitat or along its perimeter.
 Accompanying this access also is an increased use of modern technology by bear hunters; the availability of CB radios, 4-wheel drive vehicles, ATVs, and radio-collared hunting dogs has lead to increasing efficiency in harvesting bears.
 Growing numbers of other kinds of hunters also put pressure on the resource.
 In addition, there are added economic incentives to kill bears for their hides, claws, teeth, cubs, and more recently, gall bladders.”

 The Western Wildway map showing non-governmental organizations spearheading the Wildlands ProjectIn October of 2019, The Arizona Game And Fish published their action plan (PDF) titled, “Improving Habitat.
 Quality in Western Big Game Winter Range and Migration Corridors.”
 In this plan of action, AZGF, non-governmental organizations, and Federal agencies identified several wildlife corridors across Arizona.
 Multiple numbers of big game species were collared and tracked from their winter to summer range.
 As a result, this study does show how major highways impact the migration of wildlife.

 I think many of us could agree that we should do something to help wildlife move freely across highways.
 However, the Arizona Game and Fish suggests agriculture, grazing, private property, and mining are causing fragmentation of wildlife corridors.
 They even mention the Four Forest Restoration Initiative to tailor their needs for future wildlife corridors.
 The Arizona Game And Fish project directly correlates with the Wildlands Project.
-In fact, the Wildlands Network praises Secretary Zinkie for his decision.
+The Wildlands Network praises Secretary Zinkie for his decision.

 It’s important to note, Arizona Game And Fish also play an essential role as a “cooperating agency” during travel management planning.
 They are responsible for representing the state of Arizona while making decisions regarding road closures.
 There is no doubt that the Arizona Game And Fish is working on completing Dr. Reed Noss’s vision of re-wilding America.

 And yes, you got it.
 It was all paid by taxpayer money—$550,000.